Cadre (company)

-Cadre is a New York–based financial technology company that provides individuals and institutions direct access to large commercial properties.
-The business and financial press describe it as a service that "makes the real estate market more like the stock market" by allowing investors to select the individual transactions in which they participate, while investing a smaller amount than would be required to fully fund a transaction.
+RealCadre LLC, commonly Cadre, is an American financial technology company that provides individuals and institutions direct access to real estate investment properties, including commercial properties based in New York.
+The business and financial press describe it as a platform that "makes the real estate market more like the stock market" by allowing investors to select the individual transactions in which they participate, while investing a smaller amount than would be required to fully fund a transaction.
 For example, 12 institutional investors (such as family offices and endowments) participated in a $60 million office building purchase.
-The firm was named to Forbes' "FinTech50" for 4 years in a row starting in 2016.
+The firm was named to Forbes' "FinTech50" for 7 years in a row starting in 2016.
 In 2019, Cadre was the cover story of the Forbes "FinTech 50" issue.
 In 2018, a partnership with Goldman Sachs was announced through which Goldman Sachs' private wealth clients committed at least $250 million (USD) real estate investments through Cadre.
 In 2020, Cadre announced its "Direct Access" fund intended to include smaller investors with a $400 million target raise.
 The company also offers a managed portfolio service and a real estate secondary market, as well as a cash holdings account called "Cadre Cash".
 The company has announced plans to address racial injustice in the United States by investing at least 10% of its Direct Access fund investments with minority-owned operators and increasing its cash held in black-owned banks.

-Cadre has received venture capital investment from several sources.
+In 2023, Cadre launched Cadre Direct Access Fund II, a value-add fund aiming to raise $500mm to invest in opportunistic assets resulting from the capital markets dislocation.
+Most of its investors in the fund were expected to be institutional in nature.
+In 2023, Cadre was acquired by Yieldstreet, a global alternative investment platform.
+Cadre CEO Ryan Williams continues to serve as the CEO of Cadre, which operates as an independent subsidiary.
+Prior to the acquisition, Cadre received venture capital investment from several sources.